How to Design a Cross Stitch Mandala

 • Rainbow: ordered colour changes around the rings

 Use the DMC colour chart to choose real thread colours before finalising the pattern.
 If two colours look very close on screen, check their thread codes and test whether they will still be distinct when stitched.
+Two greens that look different in DMC’s catalogue can read as the same shade once stitched at small scale, particularly in low light.

 Add motifs and stamps carefully